andreasblendorio/user_api/README.md

 # *user_api*

-A simple RESTful API with Python, Flask & SQLAlchemy.
+A simple RESTful API with Python, Flask & MySQL.

-## Overview
+## Overview :mag_right:

 This draft is a simple RESTful API built using Python Flask and SQLAlchemy to interact with a MySQL database.
 As such, the API provides basic CRUD (Create, Read, Update, Delete) operations to manage user data stored in the database.

 > [!NOTE]
 > It also includes Swagger documentation using OpenAPI to facilitate understanding and testing of the API endpoints.

-## Requirements
+## Requirements :pushpin:

 - Python 3.x
 - Flask